jecki/DHParser/documentation_src/manuals/03_AST-transformation.rst

 Debugging the transformation-table
 ----------------------------------

-Complex transformations can become hard to follow and to debug.
-The transformation-module provides a simple "printf-style" debugging facility in form of the peek-function to help spotting mistakes.
+Complex transformations can be hard to follow and to debug.
+The transformation-module provides a simple "printf-style" debugging facility in form of the :py:func:`DHParser.transform.peek`-function to help spotting mistakes.
 Additionally, the :py:mod:`DHParser.testing`-module provides unit-testing-facilities that also cover the AST-transformation-step.